Dr-Goober/Dr-Goober/README.md

 # Isaac

 Computer Science (BEng) graduate from the **University of York** with experience at **Siemens Mobility** developing data engineering solutions for real-world industrial datasets.
+Currently developing a coding bootcamp "Caveman Coding" more information to come!

 Interested in **Machine Learning**, **Computer Vision**, **Data Engineering**, and solving problems by understanding **why** they work before deciding **how** to build them.